regoclint/prac/Notes.md

 LCA
     For BST - its where the values divide
-    For Binary & Nary - return the node if the return node count is >1 the root is new lca For multi parent(graph) - Build adj matrix, traverse from child to parent for both the targets 2 sorted lists get minimum difference use 2 pointers and increment the smaller one to get closer(word distance) 2 sorted lists find k pairs minimum sum use PQ(K pairs with smallest sum) Removing from arraylist and without maintaining sorted order can be done efficiently by replacing the element to remove with the last element
+    For Binary & Nary - return the node if the return node count is >1 the root is new lca For multi parent(graph) - Build rev adj matrix, traverse from child to parent for both the targets 2 sorted lists get minimum difference use 2 pointers and increment the smaller one to get closer(word distance) 2 sorted lists find k pairs minimum sum use PQ(K pairs with smallest sum) Removing from arraylist and without maintaining sorted order can be done efficiently by replacing the element to remove with the last element